-We use a phylogenomic dataset of 3256 genes in 169 Hymenoptera species (Peters et al. 2017), including 10 eusocial species distributed among 4 independent origins of eusociality (Formicidae : 3 species; Polistinae/Vespinae wasps : 3 species; Stenogastrinae wasps : 1 species; Corbiculate bees : 3 species), with the goal of disentangling the links between effective population size, deleterious mutation load, and causes and consequences of eusociality.
-This dataset also contains 112 parasitic species.
-We estimated the efficiency of purifying selection by estimating mean genomic dN/dS.
-We compared these estimations between eusocial and solitary species, parasitic and free-living species, and correlated them to life-history descriptor variables.
-We also confirmed the links between increased dN/dS and drops in the efficiency of purifying selection in eusocial species and solitary bees, via specialized analyses differentiating positive selection from relaxed purifying selection.
+Here, we tried to better assess the respective effects of potential Ne determinants in Hymenoptera.
+We used a phylogenomic dataset of 3256 genes in 169 species of Hymenoptera species (Peters et al. 2017), including 10 eusocial species distributed among 4 independent origins of eusociality 115 (Formicidae : 3 species; Polistinae/Vespinae wasps : 3 species; Stenogastrinae wasps : 1 species; Corbiculate bees : 3 species), with the goal of disentangling the links between effective population size, deleterious mutation load, and causes and consequences of eusociality.
+This dataset also contains 112 parasitic species and 32 solitary pollinating bees.
+We estimated the efficiency of purifying selection by estimating mean genomic dN/dS and.
+We compared these estimations 120 between eusocial and solitary species, parasitic and free-living species between solitary and eusocial taxa, as well as between free and parasitic taxa (see figure S3),.
+We also , and correlated thesem to body size, life-history descriptor variables of parasitoids (see table S1 for details) and geographical range descriptors (see table S5 for details).
+We furtheralso confirmed the links between increased 125 dN/dS and drops in the efficiency of purifying selection in eusocial species and solitary bees that detected increases in dN/dS do correspond to relaxed purifying selection (and thus to drops in Ne). via specialized analyses that differentiateing positive selection from relaxed purifying selection.